Philosophy of Movement

 Our exercises have been created to allow you to become more flexible.
 The exercises also allow you to begin to reduce or eliminate the roadblocks of energy within your system.
 This allows your congenital energy, chi, to flow through your body.
 As you learn to develop more (Chi) we will have a different conversation about your Taiji and everyday movements.

-Performing Proper Taiji you learn that all movements are internal, not external, and come from the following:
+Performing Classical Taiji you learn that all movements are internal, not external, and come from the following:

 All five major styles of Taiji have the following characteristics: